 Mount Sabyinyo

 Mount Sabyinyo is the smallest of the three mountains in Mgahinga with an elevation of 3,645 meters above sea level.
-Sabyinyo is a local word that means old man’s teeth because the top of this mount is shaped in such a way.
-Mount Sabyinyo though it is also shared with Rwanda’s Volcanoes National Park, can only be hiked from the Uganda side in Mgahinga Gorilla National Park.
+Sabyinyo is a word that means old man’s teeth due to its shape at the top.
+Although shared with Rwanda, the volcano is hiked only from the Ugandan side.
+That is, in Mgahinga Gorilla National Park.
 The hike to Mount Sabyinyo takes about 6 hours giving hikers incredible views of Muhavura and Gahinga on the horizon.

 Hiking in Mgahinga Gorilla National Park